CALI TECHNOLOGIES

 • Risk owners preparing internal reviews

-AI assistance in pattern analysis
+Cali Panel in pattern analysis

 • Generates candidate narratives for high-risk clusters and buckets worth escalation.